labbsr0x/bb-promster/README.md

 > docker-compose up
 ```

-This will lauch 5 services:
+This will lauch 4 services:

 1. an etcd registry;

-2. a node js express service instrumented with our `express-monitor` lib;
+2. a node js express service instrumented with our `express-monitor` lib that gets it's IPs registered to the `/services/example` ETCD path;

 3. a level 1 bb-promster instance that will scrape the exposed metrics at the service's `/metrics` endpoint;

 4. a level 2 bb-promster instance that will federate the level 1 bb-promster instances;

-5. a level 3 bb-promster instance that will federate the level 2 bb-promster instances;

 With this setup you can exercise some scenarios, such as: